-- 77. The Plaintiff claims on their own behalf and on behalf of the proposed Class Members: - (a) An order pursuant to s.
+- 50. The Plaintiff claims on their own behalf and on behalf of the proposed Class Members: - (a) An order pursuant to s.
 4 of the Class Proceedings Act, [RSBC 1996] c.
-50, ("CPA") certifying this action as a class proceeding; - (b) An order pursuant to s.
-2 of the CPA appointing the Plaintiff as the representative Plaintiff; - (c) A declaration that the defendants are jointly and severally liable for infringing, authorizing, and or inducing the infringement of the copyright owned by the Plaintiff and the class members in the Copyrighted Works; - (d) A declaration that the defendants are jointly and severally liable for circumventing a technological protection measure contrary to ss.
+50, ("CPA") certifying this action as a class proceeding;

+- (b) An order pursuant to s.
+2 of the CPA appointing the Plaintiff as the representative Plaintiff; - (c) A declaration that the defendant is liable for infringing, authorizing, and or inducing the infringement of the copyright owned by the Plaintiff and the class members in the Copyrighted Works; - (d) A declaration that the defendant is liable for circumventing a technological protection measure contrary to ss.
 41 and 41.1 of the Copyright Act, R.S.C.
 1985, c.
-42; - (e) A declaration that the defendants are jointly and severally liable for knowingly removing or altering rights management information in electronic form contrary to s.
-41.22(1) of the Copyright Act; - (f) A declaration that the defendants are jointly and severally liable for unjustly enriching themselves at the expense of the Plaintiff and the Class Members;

-- (g) Damages, including damages under ss.
+42; - (e) A declaration that the defendant is liable for knowingly removing or altering rights management information in electronic form contrary to s.
+41.22(1) of the Copyright Act; - (f) A declaration that the defendant is liable for unjustly enriching themselves at the expense of the Plaintiff and the Class Members; - (g) Damages, including damages under ss.
 35, 41.1 and 41.22 of the Copyright Act, and/or statutory damages under s.
 38.1 of the Copyright Act; - (h) An order pursuant to ss.
-35 and/or 41.1 of the Copyright Act for, in addition to damages, such part of the profits that the defendants have made from the infringement that were not taken into account in calculating the damages that the court considers just; - (i) An accounting and disgorgement of profits and/or restitution in respect of the defendants' unjust enrichment; - (j) Aggregate damages; - (k) Punitive damages for the defendants' repeated, wilful, and knowing infringement of the Plaintiff and the Class Member's copyright in the Copyrighted Works; - (I) A permanent injunction pursuant to s.
-34, 41.1 and 41.22 of the Copyright Act restraining the Defendants, their directors, officers, employees, agents, licensees, successors, assigns, related or affiliated companies, and all those under the control of the Defendants from, directly or indirectly, infringing copyright in the Copyrighted Works or circumventing the Technological Protection Measures; - (m) Pre-judgement and post-judgement interest pursuant to the Court Order Interest Act; - (n) Costs of all notices and of administering the plan of distribution of the judgment in this action, together with applicable taxes; and - (o) Such further and other relief as this Honourable Court may deem just.
+35 and/or 41.1 of the Copyright Act for, in addition to damages, such part of the profits that the defendant has made from the infringement that were not taken into account in calculating the damages that the court considers just; - (i) An accounting and disgorgement of profits and/or restitution in respect of the defendants' unjust enrichment; - (j) Aggregate damages; - (k) Punitive damages for the defendant's repeated, wilful, and knowing infringement of the Plaintiff and the Class Member's copyright in the Copyrighted Works;

+- (I) A permanent injunction pursuant to s.
+34, 41.1 and 41.22 of the Copyright Act restraining the defendant, its directors, officers, employees, agents, licensees, successors, assigns, related or affiliated companies, and all those under the control of the Defendants from, directly or indirectly, infringing copyright in the Copyrighted Works or circumventing the Technological Protection Measures; - (m) Pre-judgement and post-judgement interest pursuant to the Court Order Interest Act; - (n) Costs of all notices and of administering the plan of distribution of the judgment in this action, together with applicable taxes; and - (o) Such further and other relief as this Honourable Court may deem just.